Edinburgh is definitely one of our favourite cities in the UK, and it’s one where we lived for a number of years.

 Of course, Pickering’s are well known but they are far from the only gin option in Edinburgh at this point.
 You might also consider visiting 56 North for a gin tour and tasting.
 There’s also the Holyrood Distillery which has both gin and whisky!

 Suffice to say, you have plenty of choice when it comes to gin tasting in Edinburgh.

 Edinburgh is world famous for comedy, not least because it is home to the Edinburgh Festival Fringe, the world’s largest arts festival of which comedy takes centre stage.

 The good news is that you don’t have to be in Edinburgh during the Fringe Festival to experience great comedy.
 You can just head to the Stand Comedy Club, and experience fantastic comedy whilst having a few drinks.
 What’s not to love?

-We we even saw Frankie Boyle, one of Scotland’s most well known comics, turn up and practice some of his Fringe material.
-Not bad for £2!
+We even saw Frankie Boyle, one of Scotland’s most well known comics, turn up and practice some of his Fringe material.
+Not bad for the £2 we paid!

 7. Go Inside Nelson’s Monument on Calton Hill

 Climbing up Calton Hill should definitely be on every visitor’s Edinburgh to-do list.
 And I’ve been up plenty of times, as I think it offers one of the best views of Edinburgh available in the city, with minimal effort required.

 But, despite having been up it many times, one thing I’ve never done is climb Nelson’s Monument, which sits on top of the hill.